 The Bebop 2 FPV Drone is nearly identical to the Bebop 2 featured above, except this kit also includes a quality headset to use for FPV racing.

 If you're serious about FPV racing, but not quite yet ready to invest in a custom-built racing drone, this option from Parrot will absolutely do the trick for getting used to controlling your drone in first-person.
 You'll use the Parrot Freeflight app to stream live video to your iPhone and use the included headset for FPV piloting.
 Like the non-FPV Bebop 2, you will need to follow FAA guidelines and register this drone.
 Also outlined in FAA regulations, make sure you only ever fly your drone in FPV when supervised by a friend.
+Get your Bebop FPV kit for just $424 on Amazon.

 The best of the best drones that work with your iPhone, these are professional-grade options that should only be considered by those who are confident in their drone piloting skills.